Alli Mia Fora (Marinella album)

-Alli mia fora… (Greek: Άλλη μια φορά…; Once again…) is the name of a studio album by popular Greek singer Marinella.
+Alli mia fora… (Greek: Άλλη μια φορά…; Once again…) is the name of a studio album by Greek singer Marinella.
 It was released on 6 October 1976 by PolyGram Records in Greece, but the album was quickly withdrawn and re-release in 1991 with a new cover pasted over the original.
 The reason why the album was taken off the market was because the impact of the previous album, Marinella & Kostas Hatzis – Recital, was so great, that Marinella decided that it would be inappropriate to release another album that would resemble with the genre of Recital.